JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 Additionally, we can add more lines by mutating the plot object.
 This is done by the `plot!` command, where the `!` denotes that the command is modifying the current plot.
-You'll notice that we use an `@.` macro.
+You'll notice that we also use an `@.` macro.
 This is a convenience macro that inserts dots for every function call to the right of the macro, ensuring that the entire expression is to be evaluated in an element-wise manner.
 If we inputted the dots manually, we would need three of them for the sine,